The Macra Terror

 Colin Baker: Jamie moved back along the shaft…

-Sue: Seriously, how is Colin doing this with a straight face?
+Sue: Seriously, how is Colin doing this without laughing?

-The cliffhanger predictably involves Jamie running into yet another Macra.
+The cliffhanger involves Jamie running straight into another Macra.

-Sue: It’s probably best that we can’t actually see this.
+Sue: It’s probably for the best that we can’t actually see this.

 Episode 4

-Me: He’s much more engaging than Hartnell ever was.
+Me: He’s a lot more engaging than Hartnell ever was.

 Sue: Yes, definitely.

-Me: So you finally agree?
-Troughton is better than Hartnell?
+Me: So you agree?
+Patrick Troughton is better than William Hartnell?

-Sue: I am starting to warm to him, yes.
+Sue: I’m starting to warm to him, yes.

-Me: I bet Frazer Hines is relieved that this episode doesn’t exist.
+Me: I bet Frazer Hines is pleased this episode doesn’t exist.

-Sue: The producer loves to humiliate the male companions, doesn’t he?
-First Peter Purves and now this.
-I bet Ben is shitting himself.
+Sue: The producers love to humiliate the male companions.
+First Peter Purves, and now this.
+Ben must be shitting himself.

-Thankfully, Ben overcomes his conditioning and he manages to save the day, blowing the Macra to smithereens in the process.
+Thankfully, Ben overcomes his conditioning and saves the day, blowing the Macra to smithereens in the process.

 Sue: I knew he’d come good in the end.
-He’s like Billy Mitchell (if Billy Mitchell dressed as a dental technician) and he’s got a heart of gold.
+He’s like Billy Mitchell (if Billy Mitchell was dressed as a dental technician), and he’s got a heart of gold.
 That’s definitely Ben’s best story so far.

-The colony has been freed from tyranny and a joyous celebration ensues.
-The Doctor joins in.
-He is wearing a majorette’s helmet.
+The colony, now freed from tyranny, holds a joyous celebration.
+The Doctor joins in, wearing a majorette’s helmet.

-Sue: That’s the worst hat yet.
-Even Matt Smith couldn’t get away with a hat like that.
+Sue: That’s his worst yet.
+Even Matt Smith wouldn’t wear a hat like that.

-Before the colony can appoint the Doctor as their new leader, our heroes dance their way out of the colony.
+Before the Doctor can be appointed as their new leader, our heroes dance their way out of the colony.

-Sue: I’d have loved to have seen that.
+Sue: I wish I’d seen that.
 What a shame.

-Sue: I enjoyed it.
-The Doctor is starting to take control and I like that.
-The script was pretty good too.
-I’ll give it a very respectable -
+Sue: I enjoyed that.
+The Doctor is beginning to take control, and I like it.
+The script was pretty good, too.

 7/10

-Sue: I’m not convinced it would have been better if it actually existed.
-I don’t think they would have pulled the crabs off.
+Sue: I’m not convinced it would have been better if it existed.
+I don’t think they could have pulled the crabs off.

-Me: You’re starting to sound like Colin Baker, now.
+Me: You’re starting to sound like Colin Baker.